Home

 Frappe Invented Accidentally

-Now A Favorite Drink Recipe
+Now a Favorite Restaurant Drink

 This Orange Frappe Recipe is an adaptation of a beverage that was invented accidentally during a trade show in Greece.

 An employee of the Nestlé Company was looking for a way to have his usual instant coffee during his break but he could not find any hot water.
-He made his instant coffee using cold water and a shaker, creating the first frappé coffee.

 The word frappé is French, meaning "shaken."
 In France a frappé is actually a milkshake beverage produced by mixing milk or fruit juices in a shaker (no coffee).
 In New England (USA), a frappé often contains ice cream.